reportportal/docs/src/md/src/GettingStarted/ProjectConfiguration.md

 6. The "Launch owner" is selected by default.
 Uncheck "Launch owner" to exclude him/her from the notification.

-7. Select "In Case" setting.
+7. Select the "In Case" setting.
 To do that, select one of the following options from the "In Case" drop-down.

 8. Select launches (optional).
 To do that, start typing any symbols into the "Launch names" field.
 You can select an item from the auto-complete tool-tip using the "Up" and "Down" arrows and clicking "Enter" on the keyboard.
 This is an alternate way you can add a new launch name that does not exist on the project.
-Several launches names can be selected; the recipients will receive notifications, when each of them finishes.
+Several launches names can be selected; the recipients will receive notifications when each of them finishes.

 9. Then Select attributes (optional).
 To do that, start typing any symbols into the "Attribute key" and "Attribute value" fields.
 The system will suggest the results in the drop-down, after at least 1 symbol is provided.
 It is also possible to add a new attribute (that does not exist on the project).
 Several attributes can be selected at once; the corresponding recipients will receive notifications about the launches that have all the specified attributes.